Laytoder/licensecorp-assessment/scripts/README.md

 This directory contains utility scripts for the LicenseCorp Assessment.

-## Million Task Creator
+## Million Todo Creator

-The primary script here is `create_million_tasks.py`, which helps test the system's performance with a large volume of tasks.
+The primary script here is `create_million_tasks.py`, which helps test the system's performance with a large volume of todos.

 ### Purpose

-This script allows you to trigger the creation of 1 million tasks on the backend, enabling:
+This script allows you to trigger the creation of 1 million todos on the backend, enabling:
 - Performance testing
 - Caching efficiency evaluation
 - Load testing